etkachenko1/sayLess/README.md

   --from-literal=KAFKA_USERNAME=sayless_kafka \
   --from-literal=KAFKA_PASSWORD=$(openssl rand -hex 16)
-./redeploy.ps1   # builds every image and applies k8s/, then rolls out minikube tunnel  # needs Administrator on Windows - it's changing the routing table, not binding a low port
+./redeploy.ps1   # builds every image and applies k8s/, then rolls out minikube tunnel  # needs Administrator on Windows, since it's changing the routing table, not binding a low port
 ```

 Mongo only creates its root user from `MONGO_ROOT_USERNAME`/`PASSWORD` on a fresh PVC.
 If you're turning this on for a cluster that already has data, `kubectl delete pvc mongo-pvc` and reseed rather than expecting the new credentials to retrofit an existing volume.

-Add `127.0.0.1 sayless.local` to your hosts file — the Ingress routes on that hostname, and the app won't resolve without it.
+Add `127.0.0.1 sayless.local` to your hosts file, since the Ingress routes on that hostname, and the app won't resolve without it.
 Then visit http://sayless.local.

 See [`k8s/secret.example.yaml`](k8s/secret.example.yaml) for the secret's shape if you'd rather write the manifest by hand.

+### Production

+The live instance runs the docker-compose stack on a single VPS behind Caddy, which terminates TLS and handles certificates.
+Caddy routes `/ws` straight to `notification-service` and everything else through the gateway, the same split the Minikube Ingress does.
+Only Caddy publishes ports; every other service is reachable on the internal Docker network alone.

+`.env.production.example` documents every variable the deployed stack expects. `scripts/seed-demo.sh` sets up the public demo account, and takes a `--reset` flag that wipes and reseeds it, since its credentials are public and visitors can change its tasks.
+That runs nightly on the host.

+The Kubernetes manifests are maintained and work against Minikube, but a managed cluster costs more per month than this project justifies and doesn't change anything a visitor would notice.

 ## Notable engineering decisions

 **WebSocket client library, not the server, caused an intermittent connection failure.** This one surfaced only through the Kubernetes ingress, never locally, so I assumed it was an ingress problem first: checked the timeout annotations, adjusted them, watched it fail intermittently anyway.
 The actual cause was one layer down, in the browser: `sockjs-client` was deriving its connection timeout from the response time of a lightweight `/info` probe (~2 ms) instead of the real handshake, so under the extra latency the ingress added, the client gave up before the WebSocket upgrade could ever finish, even though the server was healthy the whole time.
 Fixed by dropping SockJS for a native WebSocket connection instead of continuing to tune timeouts around a symptom one layer removed from the cause.

-**A Kafka deserialization gap silently broke live sync.** From the frontend side, this looked exactly like a WebSocket bug: the socket connected fine, so I spent time checking the bundle and CORS config for something that wasn't there.
-The actual failure was one hop earlier: after task events started carrying `Instant` fields, `notification-service`'s Kafka `JsonDeserializer` was still using a bare `ObjectMapper` with no JSR-310 module registered, so every event threw `InvalidDefinitionException` before any application code ran.
-Found by checking the consumer logs directly instead of continuing to assume the socket layer was where the problem lived.

 **Docker Compose's WebSocket connection was silently misconfigured, and I only caught it while writing these setup instructions.** The frontend's WebSocket URL fell back to `VITE_API_URL` (the gateway) whenever `VITE_WS_URL` wasn't set, and it never was: not in the Dockerfile, not in `docker-compose.yml`, not in `frontend/.env`.
 The gateway can't handle a protocol upgrade at all, so live board sync and the notification bell were completely broken in Docker Compose specifically, while working fine through Minikube's Ingress.
 I'd already written the load-test scripts and measured real throughput and latency numbers against this exact stack without ever noticing, because those scripts talk to `notification-service` directly and never go near the gateway.
 Found it with a raw WebSocket handshake against the gateway (`404 {"detail":"Unknown service 'ws'"}`) and by grepping the actual served JS bundle, which only referenced the gateway's port.
 Fixed by wiring a separate `VITE_WS_URL` through the same build-arg path `VITE_API_URL` already used.

+**`ai-service`'s auto-train path had never run until the first real deployment.** `main.py` only calls `train()` when no model file exists on disk, and every environment before this one already had a `model/task_model.pkl` baked into the image from an earlier manual run, so the check was always false.
+The first genuinely fresh environment hit that path immediately and it crashed. `train_model.py` reads `MONGO_TASKS_COLLECTION` and `MODEL_PATH` with no defaults, unlike `main.py`'s versions of the same two variables, and neither was set in `docker-compose.yml`, so `client[db][None]` threw before training could start.
+A stale artifact had been standing in for code that would have failed the moment anyone ran it.

 ## Security: an OWASP Top 10 pass